 Save and invest for the care you’ll need

-Creating a portfolio of conservative, liquid assets for the specific purpose of funding long-term-care needs is one choice to consider.
-Those assets could be placed in a revocable trust designated for your future care, says Tantillo.
-Or they could be invested in a health savings account (HSA).
-But relying on self-funding as the exclusive means of covering long-term-care costs has its risks.
-“Your expenses may exceed the amount you’ve set aside and then deplete the assets you’ve designated for other goals or for heirs,” he says.
+Creating a portfolio of conservative, liquid assets for the specific purpose of funding the needs of long-term care is one choice to consider.
+Those assets could be placed in a revocable trust, also known as a living trust, designated for your future care, says Murray.
+Or, if you are covered under a high deductible health plan, they could be invested in a health savings account (HSA) to pay for qualified medical expenses on a tax-free basis.
+“But relying on self-funding as the exclusive means of covering the costs of long-term care has its risks.
+Your expenses may exceed the amount you’ve set aside and then deplete the assets you’ve designated for other goals or for heirs,” he says.
 “Then, again, if you set aside enough funds for a worst-case medical or disability scenario, you may be tying up assets that could otherwise be invested and growing.”
-Tantillo suggests bolstering that safety net with some sort of insurance.
+Murray suggests bolstering that safety net with some sort of insurance.

 Transfer some of the risk to an insurer